krazor94/RSGNetworkingLibrary/README.md

 //IObservable is not yet ready and will be available in a future update as its next on ym list to complete Sync Variables reliably by implementing IObservable interface and assigning it to the NetworkView

- public class LoginForm : MonoBehaviour, IObservable
+public class Sync : MonoBehaviour, IObservable
 {
     private float xAxis;
     private float yAxis;